-One-Pot Italian Sausage Pasta — An EASY comfort food recipe that’s loaded with Italian flavors, ready in 20 minutes, made in ONE pot, and a family favorite!!
-No need to boil the pasta separately to save time and dishes!!
+One-Pot Italian Sausage Pasta 🇮🇹👏🏻 is an EASY comfort food recipe that’s loaded with Italian flavors, ready in 20 minutes, made in ONE pot, and a family favorite!
+No need to boil the pasta separately to save time and dishes!

 Italian Sausage Penne Pasta Recipe

-This family-friendly comfort food recipe is ready in 20 minutes and is sure to be a hit with everyone.
+- This family-friendly comfort food pasta dish is ready in 20 minutes and is sure to be a hit with everyone.

-The al dente penne pasta with flavorful sausage, juicy tomatoes, the creamy-cheesy factor from the sour cream and Parmesan, along with the fresh basil was a total winner for my daughter.
-She immediately gave this one-pot recipe a 10 out of 1o.
+- The al dente cooked pasta (I used penne) with flavorful ground Italian sausage, juicy tomatoes, the creamy-cheesy factor from the sour cream and Parmesan, along with the fresh basil was a total winner for my family.
+They immediately gave this one-pot recipe a 10 out of 10!

 What’s in Italian Sausage Pasta?